This page is viewed best in Internet Explorer; formatting may not appear correctly in other browsers.

 a.
 Pregunta del Día: ¿Cuáles son las características más importantes/interesantes de Longwood?
 Follow the instructions you received for researching the "Question of the Day" and for writing up the information you find out.
 You will have a "Pregunta del Día" most days in Spain and the objective is to speak to native Spanish speakers to find out their opinions or their slant on issues, customs, characteristics of their city or current events.
 You will take notes as you interview people and then write up the information they gave you.
 For this question, you must try to find Spanish speakers to talk to (you can even use your Spanish professors if they are available) and you will find that everyone you talk to has different views or their own particular slant on the questions.
 Do not try to write what they say word for word.
 The idea is to have a conversation, take a few notes and add to your notes as soon as you finish talking to them.
 Then write up IN YOUR OWN WORDS the information you found, and include a brief description of the people with whom you spoke.
 Use the detailed instructions and rubric that you received in our Feb. meeting.

 b.
 See the movie El Cid (starring Charlton Heston and Sophia Loren) before this meeting; it's in English, so at least activate the Spanish subtitles so that you can start getting familiar with some of the voabulary we might use during the course.
 4 copies of the DVD are on reserve in the Library; you can check it out for 1 day--so don't wait till the last minute because they might all be checked out.
+Keep in mind that this is a 2-disk set, so when the first disk is finished, it's only 1/2 over; you need to watch the rest of the movie on the 2nd disk.
 Write up a list (en español) of the main events that take place.
 Your list should have at least 8 events.
 Write another list of the main characters.
+Then write a brief summary of the ending.
+This grade will count in Spanish and History classes.
 Be ready to tell us what you think of the movie and the events.

 c.
-Print the question sheet NOW, and Watch segments 3, 4 and 5 of the documentary Cities of Light: Moslem Spain before March 24--April 2--segments 3 ("Unity"), 4 ("Division"), and 5 ("Purification").
+Print the question sheet NOW, and plan to Watch Segments 3 ("Unity"), 4 ("Division") and 5 ("Purification") of the documentary Cities of Light: Moslem Spain before the March 24 meeting.
 Print the question sheet and read over it before watching; then answer the questions and be ready to discuss them.
+There are 2 DVDs on reserve in the library.
 Don't wait till the last minute because it might be checked out.
 Reserve your date on the sign-up sheet.

-Journal assignment: Think about how your Valencia homestay experience will provide you with ideas you can use in teaching your future classes.
+Journal assignment: Think about how your Valencia homestay experience and your visits to places in Spain will provide you with ideas you can use in teaching your future classes.
 How will this experience give you skills that will be useful as a teacher?
-How will the homestay experiences and your visits to places in Spain be of use in your teaching?

 a.
 Think about and plan strategies for the following scenarios that could happen to you in Valencia.
 Write a paragraph in English explaining what you will do in these situations: